How To Pick a Faucet Water Filter?

 Ultrafiltration: The latest technology is so fine that it removes contaminants up to 0.01µm as claimed by ESOW.

-Lifespan Cartridge: It says the filter will last up to 1500 gallons, but it is advisable to replaced it every 3 months.
+Lifespan Cartridge: It says the filter will last up to 1500 gallons, but it is advisable to replace it every 3 months.
 When you buy this filter, it comes with 2 cartridges.

 Annual Maintenance Cost: $40 yearly for the usage of 2 people.